On this Vallarta Art Gallery

 Tel: 222-4995, Cell: 044-322-121-3576

-Opened in 1978, Olinala is the most established and oldest folk art-ethnographic gallery in PV.
-The masks in their collection are ritual objects that have been worn in ceremonial performances from various ethnic groups in Mexico, many from the southern states of Michoacan and Guerrero.
+Opened in 1978, Olinala is the most established and oldest folk art-ethnographic gallery in PV, with some contemporary art as well.
+The masks in their fine collection are ritual objects that have been worn in ceremonial performances from various ethnic groups in Mexico, many from the southern states of Michoacan and Guerrero.
 They embody the magic, mysticism and religion of the cultures which produce them to define the fervor and vigor of their respective communities.
 Over the years Galeria Olinala has had high ratings in respected travel guide books such as Fodors and Frommers.
 Owned by well-known local sculptor Brewster Brockmann.
-Mon-Fri, 10:30am-3:30pm.
+Mon-Fri, 10am-5pm

 Tel: 222-2302, 222-6268